sydalwedaie/odin-project-knight-travails/README.md

 Following each of these moves, it can again move in 8 different ways.
 This process repeats until the Knight reaches the finish point, or a dead end.
 My first hunch was to build a depth-first tree of all possible combinations.
 The root node would have 8 children, each with 8 of their own, all the way to either the finish point or a dead end.
 I could not make that work.
 I could build the tree, but I couldn’t traverse it to actually build the shortest path.

 So I switched to a breadth-first approach.
-I would first try all the single moves and check if it moves the Knight to the finish point.
+I would first try all the single moves and check if it leads the Knight to the finish point.
 If not, I would try all the double moves.
-Since each move can go 8 possible ways, double moves could go 64 ways (8 x 8).
-If that didn’t work, I would try the triple moves (512 ways).
+Since each move can go 8 possible ways, double moves will have 64 possible combinations (8 x 8).
+If that didn’t work, I would try the triple moves (512 combinations).
 I would repeat the process until a match is found.
 Since we’re starting the trial process from the shortest possibilities (single moves), the first match is ought to be the shortest one.

 ## How I coded the algorithm

-The 8 possible moves are represented as an array of arrays:
+The 8 valid Knight moves are represented as an array of arrays:

 ```js
 const moves = [